How to calculate CO2 emissions for transport companies

 Emissions factors essentially quantify the amount of GHG emissions produced per unit of activity, such as fuel consumption, distance traveled, or freight weight.
 It is typically expressed in terms of CO₂ emissions per kilometer, per liter of fuel, or per ton of transported goods.

-3. Collect transport data
+3. Collect and validate data

 No matter which calculation methodology you choose, you’ll need to collect data from each activity and asset in your value chain, such as company vehicles (owned and leased), transportation journeys, purchased electricity, steam, heating and cooling, business travel, and more.

+For spend-based methodologies, you’ll need to collect data on the amount of money paid to your supply chain partners for certain goods and services.
 Whereas for activity-based methodologies, you’ll need data on how many liters of fuels and how many kg of each material were purchased.

 4. Calculate carbon emissions by transport type

-Now that you’ve determined which emissions to measure, decided on your calculation methodology, and figured out how to collect the data, the next step is to calculate the carbon emissions.
+Now that you’ve determined which emissions to measure, decided on your calculation methodology, and figured out how to collect the data, the next step is to actually calculate the carbon emissions.

 We’ve already shared some simple calculation methodologies, but it’s much easier to understand how this works if you see the calculation in action.
 So here’s an example of how to calculate the emissions of a diesel truck using an activity-based methodology: